 Early in November, Komet took on fresh supplies and fuel in Japan, disguised as the Japanese merchant vessel Manio Maru.
 Komet now operated with Orion disguised as Mayebashi Maru, and the supply ship Kulmerland posing still as Tokio Maru.
 During December, Komet and Orion sank five Allied merchant ships, totalling about 41,000 tons, which had been waiting off the island of Nauru to load phosphate, and on 27 December Komet shelled the island’s phosphate processing and loading facilities.
 Co-operating with the Orion, she then sank two more British ships in August 1941 and captured the 7,300-ton Dutch freighter Kota Nopan, which was then sent as a prize to Bordeaux.

 Komet then sailed south-east through the Pacific, rounded Cape Horn and passed north through the Atlantic, returning to Cherbourg in German-occupied France.
 She reached Hamburg on 30 November 1941 after a voyage of 516 days and about 190000 km (118,065 miles), in which she had sunk or captured six ships totalling 31,005 tons and with Orion another two ships totalling 21,125 tons.

-Her second raid, under Kapitän Ulrich Brocksien, began in early October 1942.
-However, only a week out of Hamburg, on 14 October, she was attacked by British motor torpedo boats near the Cap de la Hague and sent to the bottom.
+Her second raid, under Kapitän Ulrich Brocksien, began early in October 1942, but only a week out of Hamburg, on 14 October, the ship was attacked by British motor torpedo boats near the Cap de la Hague and sent to the bottom.